Billwee/Updated-Portfolio/README.md

 - I've linked to my Facebook, LinkedIn, GitHub, and Twitter accounts.

-* Lastly, I've added a link to access my resume
+* Lastly, I've added a link to access my resume hosted on Dropbox.